I started with a simple problem: I had a discovery production that was searchable in the normal ways, but not very pleasant to ask questions of.

 - the documents live in the retrieval layer

-- the answer is built from retrieved material with citations attached
+- the answer is written from those results

 - semantic search across the indexed production